ProvableHQ/leo/CONTRIBUTING.md

 ### Comments

+Every struct, struct member, and function should have a comment explaining what it does.
+If it's a public item, use a doc comment.

 Prefer line comments (//) to block comments (/* ... */).

 When using single-line block comments there should be a single space after the opening sigil and before the closing sigil.
 Multi-line block comments should have a newline after the opening sigil and before the closing sigil.